christoph-lechner/wiki-eventstreamer/import_and_merge/README.md

 ## List of Resources
 This directory contains the following resources:
 * Version 1 (now historic) of the import-and-merge scripts
 * [The DAGs for Apache Airflow version 3.1.3](airflow_dags/).
-They were developed with the Airflow developer version based on a single `docker-compose.yaml` file.
-Here, these are to be placed into the `dags/` directory.
-At least this configuration does not support the import from the modules when they are in a subdirectory of `dags/`.
+They were developed with the Airflow version 3.1.3 executed using a [modified version](docker-conf/) of a `docker-compose.yaml` file provided by the Airflow project for learning and exploration.
+In this setup, these file are to be placed into the `dags/` directory (at least this configuration does not support the import from Python modules when they are in a subdirectory of `dags/`).

 ## Implementation with Airflow
 In combination with the transfer script running as traditional cronjob,